akristiansson/akristiansson.github.io/_posts/2021-03-15-functional-m.md

   rev
 {% endhighlight %}

-F# is much cleaner looking but the principle remains the same.
+F# is much cleaner looking—the pipe operator is built in to the language rather than reliant on an external package like R—but the principle remains the same.

 {% highlight fsharp %}
 let x =